KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/documents/README.md

 Moreover, a condition is added which functions as the normal heat flux condition.

 ## Steps undertaken
-- A new block of thermal elements are added to GeoMechanicsApplications (One element but with different geometries, eg. Triangle2D3N, 6N, etc ...). applications/GeoMechanicsApplication/geo_mechanics_application.h Lines 450 to 460
+- A new block of thermal elements are added to GeoMechanicsApplications (One element but with different geometries, eg. Triangle2D3N, 6N, etc ...). <br>
+applications/GeoMechanicsApplication/geo_mechanics_application.h <br>
+Lines 450 to 460

 - The thermal elements are registered in GeoMechanicsApplication